Estimated Read Time: 5 minutes

-As the skills shortage and technological disruption continues to impact the hiring of professionals in Singapore, hiring managers will need to place more emphasis on remuneration.
+As the pandemic, skills shortage and technological disruption continues to impact the hiring of professionals in Singapore, hiring managers will need to place more emphasis on remuneration.

 Top certifications means top salaries